Imagine how powerful it will be if we can upload and analyze images of subjects committing crimes to automatically fill out a report for us?

 Build – Muscular.
 Confirm (Yes/No)

-We expect reporting to become faster, more accurate, and most importantly, a magical experience for our customers.
+We expect incident reporting to become faster, more accurate, and most importantly, a magical experience for our customers.
 We can’t wait.